 The District will provide certain financial information and operating data annually to the MSRB.
-The financial information and operating data which will be provided with respect to the District includes all quantitative financial information and operating data of the general type included in this OFFICIAL STATEMENT under the headings "FINANCIAL INFORMATION CONCERNING THE DISTRICT (UNAUDITED)," except for "Estimated Overlapping Debt," "TAX DATA," and in APPENDIX A (Independent Auditor's Report and Financial Statements of the District and certain supplemental schedules).
-The District will update and provide this information to the MSRB within six months after the end of each of its fiscal years ending in or after 2021.
+The financial information and operating data which will be provided with respect to the District includes all quantitative financial information and operating data of the general type included in this OFFICIAL STATEMENT under the headings "FINANCIAL INFORMATION CONCERNING THE DISTRICT (UNAUDITED)," except for "-Estimated Overlapping Debt," "TAX DATA," and in APPENDIX A (Independent Auditor's Report and Financial Statements of the District and certain supplemental schedules).
+The District will update and provide this information to the MSRB within six months after the end of each of its fiscal years ending in or after 2025.
 Any financial statements so provided shall be prepared in accordance with generally accepted accounting principles or other such principles as the District may be required to employ from time to time pursuant to state law or regulation, and audited if the audit report is completed within the period during which it must be provided.
-If the audit report is not complete within such period, then the District shall provide unaudited financial statements when the audit report becomes available.
+If the audit report is not complete within such period, then the District shall provide unaudited financial statements for the applicable period to the MSRB within such six month period, and audited financial statements when the audit report becomes available.

 The District's current fiscal year end is August 31.
-Accordingly, it must provide updated information by February 28 in each year, unless the District changes its fiscal year.
+Accordingly, it must provide updated information by the last day of February in each year, unless the District changes its fiscal year.
 If the District changes its fiscal year, it will notify the MSRB of the change.

-Specified Event Notices
+Event Notices